limentum/limentum.github.io/_vestige/interlude-the-party.md

 "...You... think?"

-"Well, like- I don’t know.
+"Well, I don’t know.
 I guess I’ve just been thinking for a while, and it makes sense... all things considered," he replied anxiously.

 "That- that’s great!"
 I say, attempting to sound genuinely supportive.
 "Does anyone else know?"

-"I only really realised relatively recently, so... no. But compared to anyone else, I probably trust you the most to not, like- tell anyone?" he said, looking over at me again.
+"I only realised relatively recently, so... no. But compared to anyone else, I probably trust you the most to not tell anyone?" he said, looking over at me again.

-"Well, I appreciate the completely undeserved confidence you have in me," I joked, realising too late that now probably isn’t the time for that, "Yeah, I promise I won’t tell anyone."
+"Well, I appreciate the completely undeserved confidence you have in me," I joked, realising too late that now probably isn’t the time for that.
+"Yeah, I promise I won’t tell anyone."

 "Thank you," he replies, a genuine smile strewn across his face.